docker/app/examples/hello-world/README.md

 services: {}

 ---
-# This section contains the default values for your application settings.
+# This section contains the default values for your application parameters.
 ```

 Open `hello-world.dockerapp` with your favorite text editor.